ori-sky/polar-space/_posts/2019-08-04-01-udp-multiplayer.md

 | Angular Acceleration         | euler  |   3 x 4 = 12 |
 | __Total__                    |        |      __108__ |

+This data is sufficient to fully represent the current state of a player ship, as it encapsulates all variables representing their position and orientation as well as how those values morph over time.
+As such, the integrator system would integrate these values in between network frames, providing smooth movement for remote players.
+To avoid jitter resulting from a lack of time synchronization, we would interpolate towards the new position and orientation rather than directly set them.

+The problem arises when you consider how much bandwidth this kind of protocol would require.
+Including the 16-byte IP header and the 4-byte UDP header, our total packet size adds up to __137__ bytes.
+This structure also does not include any sort of unique identifier specifying which local object's state should be updated.
+Assuming we used a 2-byte integer to represent that unique ID, we're now up to __139__ bytes.

+Amplifying this up to hundreds of movable and rotatable objects like ships, asteroids, energy weapons fire, missiles, etc, could bring our total data per network frame up to, say, 500 x 139 = __67.87 KiB__.
+When we take into account how many network frames we're sending per second (10), that's __678.71__ KiB/s.
+And that doesn't even include _anything_ else we would need to send aside from state.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbMTQzNzI4MDUwMl19
 -->